ivannz/cplxmodule/README.md

   && conda activate cplxmodule
 ```

-Extra dependencies, that are used in tests and needed for develoipment, can be added on top of the essentials.
+Extra dependencies, that are used in tests and needed for development, can be added on top of the essentials.
 Check [ONNX Runtime](https://onnxruntime.ai/) to see of your system is compatible.

 ```bash
 conda activate cplxmodule